 As is the case in much of the US, owning a car in Nashville is pretty much a necessity.
 Public transport is barely sufficient for those living in the downtown area and central suburbs, as operating hours are limited.

-Driving in Nashville will give newcomers far more freedom in terms of getting around at their own leisure, but also when choosing a neighbourhood to settle down in.
+Driving in Nashville will give newcomers far more freedom in terms of getting around at their own leisure and choosing a neighbourhood to settle down in.

 One major downside to driving in Nashville is that traffic is terrible at times, especially during rush hour.
-Unexpected delays as a result of construction and road accidents are also fairly common.
-Smartphone apps such as Google Maps and Apple Maps provide good indicators of congestion and help drivers plan their journey by suggesting alternative routes.
+Unexpected delays due to construction and road accidents are also fairly common.
+Smartphone apps such as Google Maps and Apple Maps provide good congestion indicators and help drivers plan their journey by suggesting alternative routes.

 Walking in Nashville

-Despite the city's general sprawling nature, there are some suburbs that are highly walkable and may, in fact, be better explored on foot.
+Despite the city's general sprawling nature, some suburbs are highly walkable and may, in fact, be better explored on foot.
 Germantown, Hillsboro Village and East Nashville are some of the areas that are great for a leisurely stroll.

 Expat Health Insurance